flet-dev/website/docs/controls/elevatedbutton.md

 If the value is `True`, an adaptive button is created based on whether the target platform is iOS/macOS.

-On iOS and macOS, a [`CupertinoButton`](/docs/controls/cupertinobutton) is created, which has matching functionality and presentation this button.
+On iOS and macOS, a [`CupertinoButton`](/docs/controls/cupertinobutton) is created, which matches the functionality and presentation of this button.
 On other platforms, a Material `ElevatedButton` is created.

 The default value is `False`.